FREE SHIPPING OVER $250

 Tenacity Through The Storms

 Once again, Mother Nature has shown its unpredictability with a late winter snowstorm and relentless rainfall.
 Last weekend, after a couple of days of nice weather, the clouds rolled in.
+It dumped two to three feet of snow in the Black Hills, dusted the prairie with a light white coating and then continued to rain for days.

 There have been all kinds of postings on social media - complete with hysterical commentary, such as: “Hello, Mother Nature, I'd like to speak to the manager.”

+In the hills 20 miles west of us, trees have fallen, power lines are down, and power is out.
 On the prairie, the water has run out of holes to fill and has saturated the high grounds too.
 Dams are full, earth is giving way, and fingers are crossed that it will all hold together.
+Rivers and creeks run high and fast, flooding over or washing out roads, making our journey to town risky or impossible.

 The buffalo move through it as they have for hundreds of years, unaffected and shaking off the water from their shaggy coats.